Strategies to save for a house

 Work hard — and smart — to stash what you need for a down payment for a home.

-If you can pay 20 percent of your home’s price, you’ll get a better interest rate and eliminate PMI, or private mortgage insurance, which bumps up your monthly payment.
-If you can’t, you’re not alone — about two-thirds of first-time buyers in a recent study made a down payment between zero and six percent.
-Once you do have paid off 20 percent of the home’s appraised value, you should ask to have the PMI removed, which can help you save even more.
+If you can pay 20% of your home’s price, you’ll get a better interest rate and eliminate PMI, which bumps up your monthly payment.
+If you can’t, you’re not alone — the average down payment was reported to be around 12%.
+Once you have paid off 20% of the home’s appraised value, you should ask to have the PMI removed, which can help you save even more.

-- Take small, smart steps to accumulate a down payment.
+Take small, smart steps to accumulate a down payment for a house

 One habit you can drop early in your home buying process: eating out — put that money away in a house-savings fund.
-"Most people can save $125 to $150 a month by taking lunch to work and making all their meals at home," Burk says.
+Take your lunch to work rather than paying retail for your food.
 Look for savings elsewhere, too.
-When Clair's car died, she bought a used replacement.
+When your car dies, buy a used car rather than a new replacement.

 In addition to saving for a down payment, save for paying for the house and its upkeep now.
-"People always say, ‘My house payments are going to be cheaper than rent,'" Burk says.
-"But they forget they won't be able to call the landlord when something goes wrong."
 Search online to discover the life expectancy of home systems, and start stashing away money to help when it’s time to replace big-ticket items such as central air or the roof.

-How did they do it?
 State and federal programs offer grants (yes, free money) and more.
 One U.S. Department of Agriculture program requires no down payment in designated rural areas.
-And the U.S. Department of Housing and Urban Development (HUD) offers teachers, firefighters and emergency medical technicians a 50 percent discount on homes in revitalization areas.
+And the U.S. Department of Housing and Urban Development (HUD) offers teachers, Law enforcement officers, firefighters and emergency medical technicians a 50% discount on homes in revitalization areas.
 Check the HUD website for assistance programs by state.
 And after you have decided to purchase a house, feel free to contact a State Farm® agent to help you protect your home and your belongings.